buriihenry/machine_learning_course/README.md

 # Introduction to Machine Learning:

 If you're looking to get started with machine learning, an introductory course is a good place to begin.
-Here are a few key topics that such this course will cover:
+Here are a few key topics that this course will cover:

 1. Fundamentals of Machine Learning: This includes understanding what machine learning is, its types (supervised, unsupervised, reinforcement learning, etc.), and the basic concepts like training, testing, and evaluation.